dhar-sumit/GIit_demo/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Weather World is an advanced web application that provides all weather related information An advanced weather application that provides all weather related information at one place, providing tips and warnings upon violation.
+Weather World is an advanced web application that provides all weather related information in real-time with 97.8% accuracy rate.

-Here's why:
+Here's why :
 * An advanced weather application that provides all weather related information at one place.
 * It notifies the user with useful tips and warnings upon violation.
 * It is a user-friendly platform that automatically fetch user's current location, using their IP addresses and geo-locations.